 \section{Architecture}

-Image GPT \cite{chen2020generative} performs autoregressive prediction by shifting the source sequence one pixel to the right.
-Since the raster ordering of iGPT is fixed for all samples throughout training, the position for the next target token is implicitly modeled by the transformer.
-In contrast, in our autoregressive segment modeling framework, the next token depends on the serialization strategy, thus can vary from sample to sample during training.
+Image GPT \citep{chen2020generative} performs autoregressive prediction by shifting the source sequence one pixel to the right.
+Since the raster ordering of iGPT is fixed for all samples, the position for the next target token is implicitly modeled by the transformer.
+In contrast, in \name, the next token depends on the serialization strategy, thus can vary from sample to sample during training.
 Moreover, when predicting the next segment, the tokens within each segment should be predicted jointly (in parallel).
 This requires lateral pathways that allow communication within target segments.
 To tackle the aforementioned problems, we propose to utilize the transformer decoder.